codesilva/codesilva.github.io/_posts/2025-10-02-how-i-built-an-ai-agent-for-matching-talents.md

 LLM applications, or AI agents, are usually built using a prompt template that guides the model to perform the desired task.
 The prompt you provide to the model is crucial, as it can significantly impact the quality of the output.

-Despite there are some known techniques for writing effective prompts like few-shot, chain-of-thought, and such, I didn't bikeshed into that.
+Despite the fact that there are some known techniques for writing effective prompts like few-shot, chain-of-thought, and such, I didn't bikeshed into that.
 I just wrote a simple prompt to get the job done.

 ```python
 candidate_indices = list(range(len(resumes)))